Posted on 22 Oct 2024

 What if my injury or illness is permanent?

-On top of weekly payments, you might qualify for an additional lump sum payment if your condition is permanent and you meet your state’s minimum threshold.
+On top of your weekly payments, you might also be able to get a WPI lump sum if your injury is permanent and you hit your state’s minimum threshold.

 New South Wales• Physical injuries: 11%